AshadurRahman/TopStories/README.md

 To Run the project first you you need to install the node modules.
 Make sure you have node installed in your machine.

-run in the project directory # $ npm install
+run in the project directory the following command:

+$ npm install

 # Android